 Other tests are done depending on which disorders are suspected.
 Doppler ultrasonography, which shows the direction and speed of blood flow, helps doctors identify a twisted ovary, which can cut off the ovary’s blood supply.
 Other tests can include cultures of blood, urine, or a discharge from the vagina and urine tests (urinalysis) to check for infections.

-If pain is persistently troublesome and the cause remains unknown, doctors make a small incision just below the navel and insert a viewing tube (laparoscope) to directly view the uterus and thus identify the cause of the pain.
+If pain is persistently troublesome and the cause remains unknown, doctors make a small incision just below the navel and insert a viewing tube (laparoscope) to directly view the uterus, fallopian tubes, and ovaries to further evaluate the cause of the pain.
 Rarely, a larger incision (a procedure called laparotomy) is required.

 Women may be advised to